yd24/todo-app/README.md

 ## Changelog
 * 1.0 - Site has starter code and can display to-do items properly in a list.
-* 1.1 - Navigation and settings page added
+* 1.1 - Navigation and settings page added.
+* 1.2 - Login form and authorization added.
+To-do list and Settings are now protected routes.